loganbonsignore/VBA-Challenge/README.md

 # VBA-Challenge
- VBA HW screenshots and scripts
+VBA scripts and screenshots for HW assignement.

+Logan Bonsignore
+Data Analytics, University of Denver
+6/25/2020